You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Some questions you need to ask yourself include:

-- Do you cancel or show up late to visits with your child?
+- Do you cancel or show up late to visit your child?

 - Do you insist that your new significant other has to be included in all the time you spend with your child?
 (Do you ever have just one-on-one time?)